QuickStart Manual Testing

 Both successful criteria and failed outcomes need to be considered and this is achieved using various endpoints, and labelled them as valid and invalid.
 This clip follows a first segment about the Modelling out a high level Business Flow.

 A Model is a canvas and the Flow that is built onto it.
-There are several types of Model, some of which display different tabs and tools on the toolbar in Test Modeller.
+There are several types of Model, some of which display different tabs and tools on the toolbar in Quality Modeller.

-The Explorer section of Test Modeller is the main location for finding all your models, data sheets, scans and variables.
-This will be the main view you use in Test Modeller and where you create new models and edit existing ones.
+The Explorer section of Quality Modeller is the main location for finding all your models, data sheets, scans and variables.
+This will be the main view you use in Modeller and where you create new models and edit existing ones.

 Subflows are used to quickly embed and re-use models within a master model.
 Subflows hide detailed or complex modelling and make the master Flow more readable.
 They enable scalability by building out the complexity from smaller, more step-focussed Models, rather than building giant, complex, inflexible Flows.

 A Model is a canvas and the Flow that is built onto it.
-There are several types of Model, some of which display different tabs and tools on the toolbar in Test Modeller.
+There are several types of Model, some of which display different tabs and tools on the toolbar in Quality Modeller.

 Subflows are used to quickly embed and re-use models within a master model.
 Subflows hide detailed or complex modelling and make the master Flow more readable.
 They enable scalability by building out the complexity from smaller, more step-focussed Models, rather than building giant, complex, inflexible Flows.